RarelyCharlie/rarelycharlie.github.io/_draft/empathy.md

 	- 32 Oh no, it was a guy did this to you.
 I'm so sorry.
 What did this guy do to hurt you so badly?
 	- 0 Part of you feels he's not worth crying about, and another part of you feels really hurt.
 	- 26 Never think of yourself as stupid!
 Always believe in your feelings when you have relationship problems like this.
-- 2M It wasn't really him I suppose
+- 2M It wasnt really him I suppose
 - 0M I never thought my best friend would do this to me
 - 0I Now there's a best friend in the picture!
-- 0Q As always, try to reflect the feeling.
+- 0Q But as always, try to reflect the feeling.
-	- 32 Your ex-best friend, I guess!!!
+	- 32 Your ex-best friend now, I guess!!!
 	- 36 Your best friend!
 But think about all the good times you've had together.
-	- 0 Your feeling is your best friend betrayed your trust.
+	- 0 Your feeling is that your best friend betrayed your trust.
 - 1M Yeah betrayed
 - 0M Exactly
 - 0M I could literally fckng kll her right now